Fefu and Her Friends: Characters

 Julia (originally played by Margaret Harrington) – her character is set in a wheelchair for the whole play.
 She became unconscious when a hunter shot a deer that was in the same area she was.
 She had convulsions and suffered a concussion with a bleeding wound on her forehead.
 Cindy believes there is no reason for Julia's paralysis since she was never hit by the bullet.
-Julia does have scar in her brain called petit mal that causes her to blank out.
+Julia does have scarring in her brain called petit mal that causes her to blank out.
 Julia has her own scene in Part 2 of the bedroom where she has mild hallucinations.
 Her actions display a submissiveness to men.
 Julia states, "If a man commits an evil act, he must be pitied.
 The evil comes from outside him, through him and into the act.
 Woman generates the evil herself."
 Her head also moves as if she has been slapped, which shows Fornés' use of an invisible male character.
 Julia does not give in to Fefu's control during their confrontation in Part 3, but she dies in the end from an unknown wound.
 It is revealed that Julia can walk when she chooses to.

 Emma (originally played by Gordana Rashovich) – a lively character who plays a role in directing the charity skit.
 She adds humor to the play as well with her antics.
 In Part 2, she has a conversation with Fefu about genitals and why people act as if genitals are not there.
 Her character also recites poems in the play.

 Paula (originally played by Connie LoCurto Cicone) – is introduced in the play by Emma.
 She is another friend of Fefu's.
 Her main lines occur during part 2 in the kitchen.
 She has a conversation with Sue on love affairs and how long they last.
 Sue exits with a tray of Bourbon ice cubes and Cecilia Johnson enters.
 At first the conversation is awkward and then it is revealed that the two have an old romantic relationship together.
 The act ends as Cecilia reaches for Paula's hand.